blurry16/RPManager-mineflayer/MAN.md

 Syntax : `#man`

-Sends hard-coded link to manual hosted on GitHub.
+Sends the hard-coded link to the user manual hosted on GitHub.

 ### _register_